Sync Time or Change NTP Server in Windows 11 using CMD

 Why keeping time right on your PC is important

 Having your computer’s clock synced isn’t just about the right time showing on your taskbar.
-It’s super important for a bunch of computer tasks like managing files, scheduling stuff, network authentication, and logging what’s happening.
-It makes sure everything works together smoothly and in order, which is a big deal when your computer’s part of a network.
+It’s also very important for a bunch of other computer tasks like managing files, scheduling stuff, network authentication, and logging what’s happening.
+It makes sure everything works together correctly and in order, which is a big deal when your computer’s part of a network.

 Windows 11, just like the ones before it, uses the Network Time Protocol (NTP) to keep its clock in line with external time servers.
-By default, it sticks with time.windows.com, but there are loads of other public NTP servers out there.
+By default, it syncs with time.windows.com, but there are loads of other public NTP servers out there you can use instead of the default one.

 Linked issue: Date and Time is Always Wrong in Windows